mearafGitHub/TftC-Master-App-Frontend/README.md

 ### Development

-If you want to work locally using your own IDE, you can clone this repo and push changes;
+If you want to work locally using your own IDE, you can clone this repo and push changes.
-The only requirement is having Node.js & npm installed (LTS versions recommended), then Follow these steps:
+- The only pre-requirement is having Node.js & npm installed (LTS versions recommended)
+- Follow these steps:

 ```sh
 # Step 1: Clone the Master Portal TftC repository using the project's Git URL.